 Non-Spin Operating Reserves (NSOR): provided by Off-Line Resources that can convert capacity to energy in 30 minutes – same requirement as current Non-Spin

-Spinning Operating Reserve (SOR): This is the available On-Line headroom minus the Regulation Up and RRS awards/responsibility.
+Spinning Operating Reserve (SOR): This is the available On-Line headroom minus the Regulation Up and RRS awards/responsibility.(should we mention its also exclusive of current basepoint?)
 The qualification criteria proposed are the same as what is currently in place for Resources to be eligible to receive the On-Line Reserve Price Adder.
 The MCPC for SOR is the sum of the shadow prices of the SOR and NSOR reserve capacity procurement constraint.
-This capacity can be converted to energy in 30 minutes (same requirements as current Non-Spin)
+This capacity can be converted to energy in 30 minutes (same requirements as current Non-Spin) and be capable of holding a specified output level for one hour.

 Should On-Line capacity that cannot be converted to energy in 30 minutes (some duct burner capacity and Resources with low ramp rates) be eligible for SOR?
 ERCOT Operations input required.

+Calpine Comment: The 30-minute criteria we have always used for NSRS is based on a longstanding NERC requirement.
+The SOR criteria should probably stick with qualifying only the amount of capacity that can be converted to energy in 30-minutes.
+(Related to CPS1, R.2 of BAL-001-2, Balancing Authority ACE Limit).

 Non-Spinning Operating Reserve (NSOR): This is the available Off-Line capacity that can be converted to energy in 30 minutes.
 The qualification criteria proposed are the same as what is currently in place for Resources to be eligible to receive the Off-Line Reserve Price Adder.
 The MCPC for NSOR is the shadow price of only the NSOR reserve capacity procurement constraint.

+Option 3:

+This option proposes a change from the current set of AS products.
+The change is to Non-Spinning Operating Reserve (NSOR) from Resources that are off-line until called by ERCOT.
+The other products (Regulation, Responsive Reserve) remain the same.

-The high level mathematical formulations for Option 2 is presented in the appendix.
+The AS product set for Option 3:

+Reg-Up,

+Reg-Down,

+RRS,

+Non-Spin Operating Reserves (NSOR): provided by Off-Line Resources that can convert capacity to energy in 30 minutes – same requirement as current Non-Spin.
+The difference is that Non-Spin can only be procured from “truly” Off-Line Resources qualified to provide Non-Spin.

+ERCOT has a material amount of duct-burning capability.
+If duct-burners are to qualify for this service as proposed then unit HSLs will change downward for units with ducts.
+We probably need a logic tree developed to show other downstream effects of this change.
+Less online capacity in general would seem to impact the ORDC’s output on a consistent basis.The high level mathematical formulations for Option 2 is presented in the appendix.
 The mathematical formulation for Option 1 can be derived from these equations.
+The equations for Option 3 are not described.

 The discussion in this concept paper does not contemplate changing the current AS offer structure where the offered AS capacity MW has slots for offer prices for each of the AS products.
 This AS offer structure allows the market clearing engine (DAM or Real-Time Co-Optimization) to determine the optimal allocation of the offered MW among the various AS products.